filler for includes

 Warm sunny days are the rule here, even in the wet season the rain usually comes in short, hard bursts and the sun is never far away.

-Rainfall also decreases from around 1600+mm (66in) annually on the coast to close to zero in Alice Springs close to the very centre of Australia.
+Rainfall also decreases from around 1600+mm (66in) annually on the coast to close to zero in Alice Springs near the very centre of Australia.
 Most of the rain usually falls between December and March while late April to sometime in October can be virtually rain free.

 Of course because Darwin was virtually destroyed by Cyclone Tracy in 1974, everyone seems to think we have cyclones here all the time.
 In reality more cyclones occur either side of Darwin, travelling down the WA coast or into the Gulf of Carpentaria.